mydataglobal/bylaws/README.md

 ## 12.2 Accountability

 The Board is accountable to the Association's General Membership, which is the ultimate decision-making body of the Association.
+The General Membership convenes at the General Meetings of the Association.

-The Association’s general membership may veto a Board decision or cast a vote of no-confidence in individual Board members, removing them from office.
-Decisions for voiding board decisions or removing board members require a simple majority (50% + 1) of votes cast in favour in a general meeting to pass.
+A General Meeting may veto a Board decision or cast a vote of no-confidence in individual Board members, removing them from office.
+Board decisions relating to matters where the Associations Act or these Bylaws specifically assign or delegate authority to the Board may not be voided.
+In these cases, the general membership may issue a Notice to the Board.

+Decisions for voiding Board decisions or issuing a Notice or removing Board members require a simple majority (50% + 1) of votes cast in favour in a general meeting to pass.

 The membership may adopt internal regulations that adjust the voting requirements for votes of no-confidence in Board members who are mandated to represent specific membership classes on the Board.